-The Local Plan Part 2 and 3
+The EHDC Local Plan Part 2 and 3

-- 3.10 The work towards the Local Plan part 2- Site Allocation Plan has started through consulting the towns and villages in the district and the final document is expected to be adopted in December 2015.
-The main aim of the part 2 document is to allocate sites for both housing and employment development in the district.
-Adopted Neighbourhood Plans work as site allocation plans for their specific plan area and hold the same weight as the Local Plan.
-Parishes in the district who are not producing a Neighbourhood Plan still have an opportunity to engage their community through the EHDC's Local Interim Planning Statement (LIPS) that form part of the evidence towards the Local Plan part 2. - 3.11 The saved policies in the East Hampshire District Local Plan: Second Review, are currently the development management policies that sets out the guidance for planning officer in deciding on planning applications in the district.
-These will be superseded partly by neighbourhood plans and by the Local Plan Part 3 -Development Management.
-The document is expected to be adopted in December 2016.
+- 3.10 The main aim of the Part 2 document is to allocate sites for both housing and employment development in the district (in the part of the district that lies outside the South Downs National Park).
+Neighbourhood Plans can also include site allocations for their specific plan area and once adopted hold the same weight as the Local Plan. - 3.11 The saved policies in the East Hampshire District Local Plan: Second Review, are currently the development management policies that set out the guidance for planning officers in determining planning applications in the district.
+These will be superseded partly by neighbourhood plans and by the Local Plan Part 3 Development Management and other allocations.